audeamux/scrub-and-cloak-cli/README.md

 ## Requirements

 ### Host (Fedora/RHEL-family)
 The script uses `dnf` and installs these packages:

 - `wget`, `curl`, `unzip`, `file`
 - `docker-cli`
-- `perl-Image-ExifTool` (ExifTool)
+- `perl-Image-ExifTool`

-If your system has the Docker CLI but not the Docker engine, install and enable Docker for your distro and ensure the service is running.
+If your system has the Docker CLI but not the Docker engine, install/enable Docker for your distro and ensure the service is running.

 ### Container (Ubuntu 22.04)

-Inside the container, the script installs runtime libraries commonly needed by ML/vision binaries:
+Inside the container, the script installs a few runtime libraries commonly needed by ML/vision binaries:

 - `libglib2.0-0`
 - `libgl1`